matthojo/Baby-Task-Lists/README.md

 # Baby Todo

-Please feel free to user and/or expand these lists.
+Please feel free to use and/or expand these lists.
 Pull Requests welcome.

 I couldn't find any _usable_ lists which I could import into my existing todo app, so I thought I would start a repository where anyone can grab the format they need and off you go.